bt3gl/building_blog/content/wargames_narnia.md

 Remember that Narnia's severs are [x86], so they have [little-endian] representation.
 This means that an address ```0xffffd546 ``` is actually written as ```\x46\xd5\xff\xff ```.

-Most of the exploit we deliver in Narnia are in form of input strings.
+Most of the exploit we deliver in Narnia is in form of input strings.
 Python with the flag, ```-c```, is really handy to craft what we need:
 ```sh
 $ python -c 'print "A"*20'
 AAAAAAAAAAAAAAAAAAAA